TPL-protocol/tpl-contracts/README.md

     * a valid or invalid state, contingent on the state of the issuing validator, the attribute type, or the validator's approval to issue attributes of that type.

-* The **jurisdiction owner** is an address (such as an a DAO, a multisig contract, or simply a standard externally-owned account) that can:
+* The **jurisdiction owner** is an address (such as an a DAO, a [multisig contract](https://github.com/gnosis/MultiSigWallet), or simply a standard externally-owned account) that can:
     * add or remove attribute types to the jurisdiction,
     * add or remove validators to the jurisdiction,
     * add or remove approvals for validators to assign attribute types, and
     * remove attributes from participants as required.

-* The **TPLToken** is a standard OpenZeppelin ERC20 token, that enforces certain attributes to be present in the participants of each transaction.
-For this implementation, the token checks the jurisdiction's registry for an attribute used to whitelist valid token senders and recipients. *(NOTE: the attributes defined in the jurisdiction and required by TPLToken have been arbitrarily defined for this PoC, and are not intended to serve as a proposal for the attributes that will be used for validating transactions.)*
+* The **TPLToken** is a standard [OpenZeppelin ERC20 token](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/StandardToken.sol) that requires certain attributes to be present for the participants in each transaction.
+For this [implementation](https://github.com/TPL-protocol/tpl-contracts/blob/1.0-rc1/contracts/TPLToken.sol), the token checks the jurisdiction's registry for an attribute used to whitelist valid token senders and recipients. *(NOTE: the attributes defined in the jurisdiction and required by TPLToken have been arbitrarily defined for this PoC, and are not intended to serve as a proposal for the attributes that will be used for validating transactions.)*

 ### Attribute scope
 Issued attributes exist in the scope of the issuing validator - if a validator is removed, all attributes issued by that validator become invalid and must be renewed.
 Furthermore, an attribute exists in the scope of it's attribute type, and if the attribute type is removed from the jurisdiction the associated attributes will become invalid.
 Finally, each attribute type that a validator is approved to add has a scope, and if a validator has its approval for issuing attributes of a particular type, all attributes it has issued with the given type will become invalid.

 *__NOTE:__ two additional fields not currently included in TPL attribute types but under active consideration are an optional* `uint256 jursdictionFee` *field to be paid upon assignment of any attribute of the given type, as well as an optional* `bytes extraData` *field to support forward-compatibility.*